Materials-Consortia/OPTIMADE/optimade.rst

 --------------------------

 The OPTIMADE standard defines a way for a client to request only a subset of the items of an array, referred to as a slice.
-The protocol for this functionality allows the server to allow slicing independently per entry, per array, and per array axis.
+The protocol for this functionality specifies how a server MAY support slicing arrays independently per entry, per array, and per array axis.
-This functionality is separate from the protocol described in `Transmission of large property values`_.
+This functionality is separate from (but compatible with) the protocol described in `Transmission of large property values`_.
 Slices are used for a client to ask the server to only provide a subset of items of an array, which can result in a small or large set of items.
 In contrast, the protocol for large property values is used by the server implementation to transmit a set of items that it deems too large to provide inside the normal OPTIMADE response.